appy-one/acebase/README.md

 ### Observe realtime value changes
 (NEW v0.9.51)

 You can now observe the realtime value of a path, and (for example) bind it to your UI. ```ref.observe()``` returns a RxJS Observable that can be used to observe updates to this node and its children.
 It does not return snapshots, so you can bind the observable straight to your UI.
-The value being observed is updated internally using the new "mutated" event.
-All mutations are applied to the original value, and kept in-memory.
+The value being observed is updated internally using the "mutations" database event.
+All database mutations are automatically applied to the in-memory value, and trigger the observable to emit the new value.

 ```html
 <!-- In your Angular view template: -->